aryanator/Dipole-Amplitude-Prediction/README.md

 ---

 # Dipole Amplitude Predictor
+description: |

-The latest version can be found at: [DipoleAmplitudeModule](https://github.com/aryanator/DipoleAmplitudeModule), which has eased installation!
+  The latest version can be found at: **[DipoleAmplitudeModule](https://github.com/aryanator/DipoleAmplitudeModule)**, which has eased installation!

 ## Overview